 Less common but more serious reasons for fainting include heart disease (such as abnormal heart rhythm or heart attack) and stroke.
 These conditions are more likely in persons over age 65.

 If you have a history of fainting, follow your doctor's instructions for how to prevent fainting.
 For example, if you know the situations that cause you to faint, avoid or change them.

 Get up from a lying or seated position slowly.
 If having blood drawn makes you faint, tell your health care provider before having a blood test and make sure that you are lying down when the test is done.

 You can take immediate treatment steps when someone has fainted:

 Call 911 if the person who fainted:

-Even if it's not an emergency situation, you should be seen by a doctor if you have never fainted before, if you faint often, or if you have new symptoms with fainting.
+Even if it is not an emergency situation, you should be seen by a doctor if you have never fainted before, if you faint often, or if you have new symptoms with fainting.
 Call for an appointment to be seen as soon as possible.

 The physical examination will focus on your heart, lungs, and nervous system.
-Your blood pressure may be measured in several different positions.
+Your blood pressure may be measured while you are in several different positions.
 People with a suspected arrhythmia may need to be admitted to a hospital for testing.

 Passed out; Light-headedness - fainting; Syncope; Vasovagal episode